Ruth McKenney: Personal life

 In 1937, McKenney married fellow writer Richard Bransten (pen name Bruce Minton).
-McKenney and Bransten were both one-time Communists, although they were purged from the party in 1946.
+McKenney and Bransten were both Communists.
+According to Time Magazine, McKinney wrote in 1940, describing the outbreak of World War II: "The Second Imperialist War ... is a fight among thieves, a bloody quarrel among the vultures."
+They were purged from the party in 1946, but McKinney insisted that despite that, "both of us consider ourselves loyal members of the Communist Party."

 They had a son Paul and a daughter Eileen, named in memory of Ruth's sister.
 Eileen Bransten was a New York State Supreme Court justice in Manhattan.

 In 1939, Ruth's sister Eileen married novelist Nathanael West.
 Eileen had been an ink-and-paint artist at Walt Disney Studios and was just 27 when she died in a road accident on December 22, 1940, two years after My Sister Eileen was published and four days before its first stage version opened on Broadway.
 West, who had run a stop sign, also died in the same accident.
+"My mother never quite recovered from her sister's death", Eileen Bransten noted.

 On November 18, 1955, Ruth McKenney's 44th birthday, her husband Richard Bransten committed suicide in London.

 After this, Ruth returned to New York City, but stopped writing.
-"My mother never quite recovered from her sister's death", Eileen Bransten noted.
 Ruth McKenney Bransten died in New York on July 25, 1972, aged 60.
 She had suffered from heart disease and diabetes.